a4kap1404/CSE291_PROJECT/new_workspace/flow/README.md

 This folder covers invocation of openroad, running synth, floorplan and placement upto step 3_2_place_iop, label generation, graph construction and formatting, and finally clustering of nodes using spectral clustering which will be used as our dataset.

+We experimented with various clustering methodologies to reduce the problem size including spectral clustering, METIS and HMETIS.
+Due to dependency issues for the later two we decided to use spectral clustering in our experiemnts.

 # Dataset Composition

-The training data includes variations of designs GCD-NanGate45, IBEX-NanGate45, AES-NanGate45, GCD-ASAP7, IBEX-ASAP7, AES-ASAP7, and ARIANE136-NanGate45 with parameters such as Core Utilization, Core Aspect Ratio, and Place Desnity being varied.
-It also includes 82 synthetic designs generated using Artnet.
+The training data includes variations of designs IBEX-NanGate45, AES-NanGate45, GCD-ASAP7, IBEX-ASAP7, AES-ASAP7, and ARIANE136-NanGate45 with parameters such as Core Utilization, Core Aspect Ratio, and Place Desnity being varied.
+It also includes 82 synthetic designs generated using Artnet accounting for a total of 590 designs.

-The test data includes JPEG-ASAP7, JPEG-NanGate45 and SWERV_WRAPPER-NanGate45.
+The test data includes JPEG-ASAP7, JPEG-NanGate45 and 100 variations of GCD-NanGate45.

+We excluded SWERV_WRAPPER-NanGate45 designs as the placement run errors out with the given config.mk.

 # Data Format